tallberg/BigMath/README.md

 # BigMath
-BigInt math focused on primes fand factorization
+BigInt math focused on primes and factorization

+currently a mess in progress